Denmark permits cultivating, manufacturing, and distributing medical cannabis

 The Danish Medicines Agency’s list allows everyone to see which cannabis products are comprised by the pilot programme, and accordingly which products that lawfully may be prescribed by doctors and lawfully dispensed by pharmacies in Denmark.
 When a cannabis intermediate product is admitted to the list, it can be prescribed by doctors and dispensed by pharmacies in accordance with the pilot programme.

 Only manufacturers that are allowed to manufacture cannabis products may also export cannabis products.
 However, the products distributed in Denmark, and therefore admitted to the list, may not be exported.

-Currently, Canada and Holland are the only two countries it is permitted to import cannabis products from to Denmark.
+Currently, Canada and Holland are the only two countries it is permitted to import cannabis products to Denmark.
 Hence, cannabis manufacturers in Denmark can manufacture cannabis products originating from Canada, Holland or Denmark.

 - “The Act on the medicinal cannabis pilot programme” (Act no. 1668 of 26 December 2017)

 - “The executive order on the cultivation manufacturing, and distribution of cannabis bulk and manufacturing of cannabis primary products” (Executive order no. 943 of 28 June 2018)

 - “The executive order on euphoriant substances” (Executive order no. 557 of 31 May 2011)